whereisr0da/Lumina-Cheat/README.md

 # Bugs

-There is still a bug when you plant a bomb, sometimes it crashes but it's too rare so I can debug it.
+There is still a bug when you plant a bomb, sometimes it crashes but it's too rare, so I can't debug it.

 # Credit